Mat Yeung: Political views

 Yeung is a staunch supporter of the pro-Beijing camp, being very outspoken among the entertainment industry.

-Yeung's critical stance urged people to disassociate themselves from the violence and voice their support for police officers.
+Yeung has a critical stance on the protest, as he has urged people to disassociate themselves from the violence and voice their support for police officers.
 Due to his position on the protests, protesters have targeted him, which has led to boycotts of television shows he has starred in and his shops across Hong Kong.
 Conversely, he remarked: "Whether the business is good or not doesn't bother me, but I am very sad that rioters became more and more violent in streets and more common people got hurt."
 He further explained that: "At this time, business is not that important anymore.
 Now it's the struggle for humanity that matters, we must return to humanity.
 I feel that in the past months, humanity is lost in Hong Kong."

-During the protests, Yeung was found insulting the protesters in a WhatsApp group with foul language, "All guys are fxxking crazy" (佢老味成班癲X咗).
-His words were criticised by Flow Leung, another TVB artist, who claimed that two TVB staff left the group chat in anger and felt that Yeung went overboard when laughing at the two leaving the group chat.
+During the protests, Yeung was discovered insulting the protesters in a WhatsApp group with foul language, "All guys are fxxking crazy" (佢老味成班癲X咗).
+Yeung was criticised by Flow Leung, another TVB artist, who claimed that two TVB staff left the group chat in anger and felt that Yeung went overboard when laughing at the two leaving the group chat.
 Yeung claimed he has made no judgement on peaceful protesters and criticized Leung for quoting him out of context.

 Yeung, who is well known for playing police figures, commented: "I can see our selfless police officers work so hard to protect us.
 However, some people kept smearing them and cooking up fake news to mislead the public."
-During the protests in November 2019, Yeung helped the police in clearing roadblocks established by the protesters.
+During the protests in November 2019, Yeung was helping the police in clearing roadblocks established by the protesters.

 Yeung signed a petition in support of the national security law.